Curtin University logo

 • At the completion of this subject students will be able to:

-1. demonstrate professional knowledge that reflects an understanding of the relevance of SDGs to the industry and workplace
+1. Demonstrate professional knowledge that reflects an understanding of the relevance of UN SDGs to co-creating regenerative regional futures

-2. analyse and critically evaluate the role of international collaboration and partnerships for achieving the UN Sustainable Development Goals
+2. Analyse and critically evaluate the role of reciprocity, collaboration and partnerships for achieving the UN SDGs

-3. work individually and collaboratively to use, maintain and develop expert knowledge about sustainability in terms of theoretical, conceptual and methodological elements, showing intellectual independence, creativity and responsibility
+5. Work individually and collaboratively to use, maintain and develop expert knowledge about sustainability and regenerative practices in terms of theoretical, conceptual and methodological elements, showing intellectual independence, creativity and responsibility.

 Entry requirements